Every week until the end of August we will be highlighting a city in the UK or around the world that is celebrating Pride.

 saloons, the Texas Cowboy Hall of Fame, and the Fort Worth Herd twice-daily cattle

 drive - commemorating the old drive north to sell cattle in the markets up/out West.
-Don't miss Billy Bob's - the world's
+The Texas Cowboy Hall of Fame is TEMPORARILY CLOSED for refurbishment.

 largest (6000 capacity) "honky-tonk", brimming with pool tables, souvenir shop, bull riding arena, over 30 bar stations and a restaurant.
 Also check-out the rodeo